Shiro-01/verification-portfolio/README.md

 ## Notes

-If you’re reviewing this repo for a role and want more context (requirements, waveforms, verification strategy, etc.), feel free to ask.
+If you’re reviewing this repo for a role and want more context, feel free to ask.
 I’m happy to walk through the design decisions and trade-offs.